developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

 #### **Laravel Mix:**

-##### Definition:
-Laravel Mix is a simple and elegant wrapper around the popular JavaScript build tool called Webpack.
-It simplifies the configuration needed for common frontend tasks like compiling Sass/LESS, bundling JavaScript, and more.
-Laravel Mix is included with Laravel by default and is used for building frontend assets.

 ##### Simple Explanation:
 Imagine Laravel Mix as your assistant that helps you compile, combine, and manage your frontend assets (like CSS, JavaScript) without you needing to understand all the complex inner workings.
 It's like having a handy toolkit for managing your project's frontend tasks easily.